 It is interesting to note that, while current law requires a sitting emperor to remain on the throne for life, this was decidedly not always the case.
 It has been nearly 200 years since Emperor Kokaku abdicated in 1817, the last emperor to do so.
 But before the Meiji Restoration of 1868 returned practical authority from the shogun to the emperor after 265 years, more than half of Japanese emperors abdicated the throne to their chosen heirs and retired to pastoral pursuits or quiet study at a Buddhist monastery.
 One can easily imagine Akihito, as emperor emeritus, pursuing his lifelong interest in marine biology in the palace laboratory and leaving the burdens of the throne to the current Crown Prince Naruhito, age 56.
 It seems odd, then, that modern law is silent on such a possibility.

-It is in this light that pundits are discussing a possible one-time legislative act, permitting Akihito to abdicate but not establishing a mechanism for future emperors to do so.
+It is in this light that pundits are discussing a possible one-time legislative act, permitting Akihito to abdicate but not establishing a mechanism for future emperors to do the same.
 If pressure from lawmakers or family members is really a concern — which frankly, given the emperor’s ceremonial status, seems farfetched — it may make sense to handle potential abdications on a case-by-case basis, so that the circumstances of each instance can be thoroughly examined for the taint of political influence.
 Following the emperor’s recorded address, Prime Minister Abe said, “Upon reflecting how he handles his official duty and so on, his age and the current situation of how he works, I do respect the heavy responsibility the emperor must be feeling and I believe we need to think hard about what we can do.”

 The rules of imperial succession have been publicly debated as recently as 2005, when then-Prime Minister Junichiro Koizumi set up a panel to study whether Imperial Household Law should be revised to permit female heirs to ascend to the throne.
 As it stands, the law specifies that the throne passes only to male heirs, but at that time there hadn’t been a male child born into the imperial family in some 40 years.
 The panel made a positive recommendation, in line with the 70% to 80% support being expressed by the Japanese polity, but the horrifying thought of an imperial daughter claiming the throne threw the right wing of Japanese politics into an apoplectic state.
-Conveniently, Prince Akishino and his wife produced a son in 2006, and the whole repulsive idea was shelved.
+Conveniently, Prince Akishino and his wife produced a son in 2006, young Prince Hisahito, and the whole repulsive idea of lady emperors was shelved.

 To me, as an American, this whole thing is completely fascinating.
 For one thing, we don’t have royalty in the United States.
 In fact, opposition to it is kind of what kicked our whole country off in the first place.
 It’s our thing.
 We backed off of monarchs when they were still cool, like reverse political hipsters.